-Virginia high school students who attended Governor’s School for Math, Science and Technology at Lynchburg College were the first to use iPads purchased with a $28,500 grant from the Virginia Foundation for Independent Colleges (VFIC).
+Virginia high school students who attended Governor’s School for Math, Science and Technology at University of Lynchburg were the first to use iPads purchased with a $28,500 grant from the Virginia Foundation for Independent Colleges (VFIC).

 LC art professor Richard Pumphrey, serves as project director, said, “By working to integrate iPads with art-based software across the curriculum, learning will be enhanced by weaving this visually oriented learning technology into the curriculum.”

 Governor’s School students in Kristin Harris’ “2D Animation and Media Design” class were the first to use the iPads.
 Harris said that she was excited to have students work on the Demibooks Composer Studio software, a production tool for iPads, which allows students to create interactive narrative apps, as well as games with physics capabilities.